Skip to content

 • Social media isn’t fast.
-It takes at least 90 days, and often more like 180 days to begin to feel like you’re having a conversation with your fans and not just whistling in the wind.
+It takes at least 90 days, often 180 days, to feel like you’re conversing with your fans and not just whistling in the wind.

-• It takes being consistent, regularly posting engaging comments, 5 out of 7 days on Facebook and 5-10 posts a day on Twitter.
+• It takes consistency.
+You should regularly post engaging comments 5 out of 7 days on Facebook and 5-10 posts a day on Twitter.

-• It takes being willing to be “social” and rave about your community.
-No one likes a self-absorbed person, and fewer like a self-absorbed brand.
+• It takes a willingness to be “social” and rave about your community.
+No one likes a self-absorbed person and fewer like a self-absorbed brand.
 Show an interest in the world around you.

 • It takes being willing to brave a possible negative remark, just as you would handle it if you received the feedback in person.
 Apologize, listen, fix it, and thank them for their feedback.

-• It takes faith to believe that it will payoff for you in the end.
-With social media – you get out of it what you put into it.
+• It takes faith to believe that it will pay off in the end.
+With social media, you get out of it what you put into it.

 About the Author: